Nam Sung-yong

 Nam Sung-yong (November 23, 1912 – February 20, 2001) was a Korean Olympian who won a bronze medal in the marathon at the 1936 Summer Olympics, completing the run in 2 hours, 31 minutes, and 42 seconds.

+Early life and education

+He was born in Junten (now Suncheon, South Korea), in Korea, then a part of the Empire of Japan's Zenranan Province.
+He received higher education in Japan.

+Career

+He won a bronze medal in the marathon at the 1936 Summer Olympics, completing the run in 2 hours, 31 minutes, and 42 seconds.
+Since Korea at the time was a part of the Empire of Japan, making him a Japanese subject, the IOC credits the medal to Japan.

-He was born in Junten (Suncheon), Korea, Empire of Japan and received higher education in Japan.
-Like the gold medalist Sohn Kee-chung, Nam Sung-yong used the Japanese pronunciation of his name, Nan Shōryū as Korea was then a part of the Japanese Empire.
+Like the gold medalist Sohn Kee-chung, Nam Sung-yong used the Japanese pronunciation of his name, Nan Shōryū as Korea was then a part of the Empire of Japan.

 After the Olympics, Nam Sung-yong worked at the Korean Sporting Association with Sohn Kee-chung.